 Each game helps shed more light on the legend of the Blair Witch, and in the process produce an exciting and creative trilogy of games.
 The games expand and add so much to the universe that it’s a shame that more of the lore is not more common knowledge.
 The games include possession, Native American mysticism and different planes of existence.
 All of these things make up the legend of the Blair Witch, and helps create such a large world that goes beyond the movie about a ‘witch in the woods’.

 The games do have their issues though.
 Sometimes the control system was very clunky and made navigating the environment more of a challenge than it needed to be.
 The frustrating camera angles also hindered your progress in the game at times.
-When it came to escaping from certain events or enemies the camera would switch position, so if you were running away from something, you’d end up turning on the spot as the angle switched and sometimes ran to wards to danger your were trying to escape!
+When it came to escaping from certain events or enemies the camera would switch position, so if you were running away from something, you’d end up turning on the spot as the angle switched and sometimes ran towards the danger you were trying to escape!

-It’s worth mentioning that there was one or two distasteful Easter eggs in Rustin Parr.
+It’s worth mentioning that there were one or two distasteful Easter eggs in Rustin Parr.
 One involved the main character Holiday and a bath.
-When you arrive at the motel on the first day, if you go to your room and head in to the bathroom your character can interact with a bath.
+When you arrive at the motel on the first day, if you go to your room and head into the bathroom your character can interact with a bath.
 She will respond with “I don’t have time for a bath right now” but if you keep interacting with it she will eventually get in.
-You then time skip to see her taking a bath, with black bars covering her top half.
+You then time skip seeing her taking a bath, with black bars covering her top half.
 The fact that this was ever programmed is astonishing, but not surprising.
 While I’m sure that any teenage boys playing it thought it was the greatest thing ever.
-It clearly reflects the attitude of the gaming industry at that time and the gender imbalance that was common place.
+It clearly reflects the attitude of the gaming industry at that time and the gender imbalance that was commonplace.
 The video game industry has moved on a lot since then, but there is still much work to be done in rectifying the gender imbalance.

 The Blair Witch Project games may not be the most well-known in the horror genre, but they should be.
 Very few games are able to recreate the atmosphere that these games created, especially the first volume.